 Patients entrust their lives to healthcare providers.
 Healthcare providers, in turn, aim to promote wellness, heal what can be healed and relieve suffering, all with comfort and compassion.
-Yet, when patients are harmed by their healthcare, too often they experience defensiveness and disregard that actually exacerbate their suffering, adding insult to injury.
-PACT, the Pathway to Accountability, Compassion and Transparency, helps healthcare organizations improve the way they respond to harm by supporting the implementation of Communication and Resolution Programs (CRPs).
-CRPs mitigate further harm and avoid pouring salt on the wounds of patients whom the healthcare system has hurt instead of helped.
+Yet, when patients are harmed by their healthcare, too often they experience defensiveness and disregard that exacerbate their suffering, adding insult to injury.
+PACT (the Pathway to Accountability, Compassion and Transparency) helps healthcare organizations improve the way they respond to harm by supporting the implementation of Communication and Resolution Programs (CRPs).
+CRPs mitigate further harm of patients who have been harmed during their care.
 These programs strive to ensure that patients and families injured by medical care receive prompt attention, honest and empathic explanations, sincere expressions of reconciliation including financial and non-financial restitution, and reassurance from efforts to prevent future harm to others.
-Decades of study and interest in CRPs are resulting in increased implementation with the hope that supporting patients, families, and caregivers after harm could become the norm rather than the exception.1
+Decades of study and interest in CRPs are resulting in increased implementation with the hope that supporting patients, families, and caregivers after harm could become the norm rather than the exception.

-Ariadne Labs and the Collaborative for Accountability and Improvement have long been leaders in promoting CRPs.
-They co-founded the PACT Collaborative, in partnership with the Institute for Healthcare Improvement, with the goal of guiding PACT Collaborative participants in gaining knowledge, skills, and tools they need to implement a comprehensive, highly reliable process for responding to harm events with accountability, compassion, and transparency.
+Ariadne Labs, the Collaborative for Accountability and Improvement, and the Institute for Healthcare Improvement (IHI) have long been leaders in promoting CRPs.
+They co-founded the PACT Collaborative with the goal of guiding PACT Collaborative participants in gaining knowledge, skills, and tools they need to implement a comprehensive, highly reliable process for responding to harm events with accountability, compassion, and transparency.